 - Down-market British hotel food is just as good as you’re imagining.
 They put the “gray” back in “gravy” at the Savoy dining room.

 - And how did we do?
 Not bad, for our first time.
-Full results are being posted on this British site, and you’ll see that the US got squished by the top players from virtually every European company but held up okay in the middle of the pack against the less elite European teams.
+Full results are being posted on this British site, and you’ll see that the US got squished by the top players from virtually every European country but held up okay in the middle of the pack against the less elite European teams.
 I finished in the top ten of the invidividual competition (which had a cool format, by the way, shifting players from table to table every round depending on their scores, so that the best players eventually pushed upstream toward the coveted Top Table).

 Will I make it back to next year’s tournament in Oslo?
 It’s certainly possible.
 There’s been some corporate and media interest in building up the contest into a prestigious international event, and I’d love to see a US team get corporate sponsorship.
 From the ranks of quiz show winners and especially elite college quiz bowl players or former players, I think you could build a US team that could hold its own, even against top teams.